Black Watch: 10th (Service) Battalion

 On 23 September 1915, the battalion received orders to march to Salouël which was reached at midnight after seven hour's march in torrential rain.
 The following morning the 77th Infantry Brigade marched on to Villers-Bretonneux and were inspected on the road by the XII Corps Commander Lt-Gen Sir Henry Fuller Maitland Wilson who congratulated the 10th battalion on its march discipline and fine appearance.
-The battalion spent five days training at Villers-Bretonneux where the men could hear the distant rumbling of guns, this was artillery supporting the Battle of Loos for which 10th Battalion was held in reserve.
+The battalion spent five days training at Villers-Bretonneux where the men could hear the distant rumbling of the artillery supporting the Battle of Loos, for which 10th Battalion was held in reserve.
 On 29 September 1915, the battalion left for Proyart and the companies entered the front line trenches for the first time for forty-eight hours of instruction with the resident units.
-A and D companies joined 2nd Battalion Duke of Cornwall's Light Infantry in the line at Fontaine-lès-Cappy with B and C companies rotating in on 2 October with the Royal Irish Fusiliers.
-The battalion took responsibility for its first stretch of the line on 14 October when it relieved the King's Own Yorkshire Light Infantry around Bray with battalion HQ located in the town of Carnoy.
+A and D companies joined 2nd Battalion Duke of Cornwall's Light Infantry in the line at Fontaine-lès-Cappy, with B and C companies rotating in on 2 October with the Royal Irish Fusiliers.

+The battalion took responsibility for its first stretch of the line on 14 October when it relieved the King's Own Yorkshire Light Infantry around Bray, with battalion HQ located in the town of Carnoy.
 On 5 November the battalion received orders to prepare for immediate deployment to Salonika to participate in operations on the Macedonian front.
-On 10 November the battalion marched to Longueau from where they boarded trains to Marseilles which they reached soon after midday on 12 November.
+On 10 November the battalion marched to Longueau from where they boarded trains to Marseille which they reached soon after midday on 12 November.
 The battalion marched straight to the quay to begin boarding HMS Magnificent alongside two companies from the 11th Battalion Worcestershire Regiment and two companies from the 12th Battalion Argyll and Sutherland Highlanders.
-The course followed was North of Corsica, passing Elba, South through the Straits of Messina, along the coast of Sicily and on to Alexandria which was reached on 18 November 1915.
-At Alexandria, the men disembarked and spent the night at Maritza Camp before re-embarking on HMS Magnificent and sailing for Salonika which was reached on 24 November 1915.
+The course followed was north of Corsica, passing Elba, south through the Straits of Messina, along the coast of Sicily and on to Alexandria, which was reached on 18 November 1915.
+At Alexandria, the men disembarked and spent the night at Maritza Camp before re-embarking on HMS Magnificent and sailing for Salonika, which was reached on 24 November.